The Patient Food Service Assistant assembles and delivers foods to patients ensuring food service sanitation and quality control standards are met.

 - Illinois Department of Public Health and City of Chicago Sanitation Certification required within six months of hire

 - Food service and customer service experience preferred

 - Must be able to communicate verbally and in writing in English and demonstrate reading ability.

-Note: On the Job Training to include training of appropriate interventions based on patient’s age and developmental status; On the job competency will be evaluated
+Note: On-the-Job Training to include appropriate interventions based on patient’s age and developmental status; On-the-job competency will be evaluated

 - Able to perform as an active team player, Customer Service Orientation: Enjoys working with people/patients

 - Good interpersonal skills, outgoing personality, positive and pleasant demeanor at all times

 - Able to demonstrate basic math and computer skills

 - Able to work independently without direct supervision